Portland garbage service remains on schedule

 For the health and safety of waste collectors and the community, please bag all garbage as tightly and securely as possible.
 You may use any type of bag.
 (Note: Do not bag recycling.
 Plastic bags should never be put in recycling or compost.)

 Wipes go in the garbage.
 Cleaning wipes should always go in the garbage.
 Never put wipes in your recycling or compost, even if they're labeled compostable or biodegradable.
 Never flush wipes down the toilet, even if they're labeled flushable: They can clog sewers.

 Sign up for updates

 Subscribe to weekly garbage day reminder emails to learn about any changes.

 - Go to the Garbage company and schedule lookup page and enter your home address.

 - You’ll be taken to PortlandMaps.com: Scroll down past the garbage day calendar, to “Your Collection Schedule.”

 - Enter your email to subscribe to weekly garbage day email reminders.

-Thank you to garbage and recycling company staff who are working every day to help our community through this crisis.
+Thank you to garbage and recycling company staff who have worked throughout the pandemic to provide this crucial public service.